- CAPA Analysis

 KLM Royal Dutch Airlines

-Based in Buenos Aires, Aerolineas Argentinas is the national carrier of Argentina and operates an extensive domestic and regional network within Argentina and South America, as well as international services to Europe, North America, Australia and New Zealand.
-Aerolineas has announced plans to join the SkyTeam alliance in 2012.
+Based in Buenos Aires, Aerolineas Argentinas is the national carrier of Argentina and operates an extensive domestic and regional network within Argentina and South America, as well as international services to Europe and North America.
+Aerolineas joined the SkyTeam alliance in 2012.

 Location of Aerolineas Argentinas main hub (Buenos Aires Aeroparque Jorge Newbery Airport)